-Sometimes, membership has its privileges, and other times, it just means really cheap booze.
-In an unassuming gray building a stone’s throw from Gotanda station, this bar makes that clear right from its name, genka, which means “cost price.”
+Sometimes membership has its privileges, and other times it just means really cheap booze.
+In an unassuming gray building just a stone’s throw from Gotanda station, this bar makes that clear right from the get-go with its name, genka, which in Japanese means “cost price.”

 Upon entering, we hand over ¥1,500 to the smiling staff.
 This will gain us access to a wide menu of drinks priced at cost.
-It’s not nomihodai, but then, which nomihodai offers up premium single malts and martinis anyway?
+It’s not nomihodai, but then again, what nomihodai special offers up premium single malts and martinis anyway?
 It’s a busy Thursday and some customers are sent upstairs to the “lounge” area, some to the main floor.
 Segregated groups of cocktail-sipping ladies and draught beer-slugging guys have their cheap, black jackets thrown over seat backs.
 It’ll be a salaryman and OL free-for-all if the fire alarm goes off.

 We open the large, varied drinks menu, slobbering to see the discounts.
 We’re not disappointed.
-So low are the prices, you could work your way through the menu like a book (skipping anything with the words “calorie off” or “cassis”).
+So low are the prices, you could work your way through the menu like a book (skipping anything with the words “calorie off” or “cassis”) and still come out relatively unscathed at the end of it.
 My partner in crime and I started with a Bass Pale Ale (¥250) and a Guinness (¥300).

 Before we’d drained them, we were already flipping to the whiskies.
 I got a Taketsuru 21-year-old (¥420) and he opted for the Lagavulin 16-year-old (¥300).
 Other options include Ardbeg (¥210), and some Glens (’Livet and ’Fiddich) for ¥120.